Exposure, choice, and guidance

 These are tough choices so students will have faculty advisers helping them at every step.
 Liberal arts courses are intentionally kept small precisely to deepen this critical relationship.

-Data on the UG education of Phd recipients in the US tells us that the liberal arts mode works.
+Data (table 6) on the UG education of Phd recipients in the US tells us that the liberal arts mode works.
 Specialising through the liberal arts mode creates better scientists, better engineers, better social scientists, and better designers because of this combination of exposure, choice, and guidance.